 The Medical Assistant Program's policy is that pagers, cell phones, music technology, and all other electronic devices should be turned off and put away in your backpack or purse while in class, unless emergency arrangements are made with the professor prior to the beginning of class.
-In case of an emergency, people need to contact the school switchboard at (618) 544-8657.
 If your pager, cell phone, music technology, or other electronic devices are found to be on in a class, the following disciplinary action may be taken at the discretion of the instructor:

 - 1. First violation You will receive a warning in that class - 2.
-Second violation You will be removed from the class and receive an unexcused absence for that day - 3.
-Third violation You will be administratively withdrawn from the class
+Second and subsequent violations You will be removed from the class and receive an unexcused absence for that day